 I was talking with a friend who was exhausted from moving her parents out of their 55+ community apartment.
 Apparently, her dad did not like the ambiance that the new senior lifestyle provided.
-His words were “It’s Florida, and people waiting to die – moved north.”
+His words were “It’s Florida, and people waiting to die – up north.”
 I can’t blame him.
-I have visit many people in these communities and despite all the hoopla about activities and no-hassle living, they can be a bit depressing.
+I have visited many people in these communities and despite all the hoopla about activities and no-hassle living, they can be a bit depressing.

 Okay, before all the senior complexes start yelling, I will admit that life is what you make it.
 So, if seniors participate in activities at these places, they will stay busy and maybe happy.
 But, I want to propose an alternate lifestyle at these places.
 No, not couple and sex swinging– although, that might truly liven up the places a bit – no, I want to propose a senior center built around the 1960’s generation.
 So, here it is my plan for my new senior living apartment complex — Forever Young, Adult Partying Community — which, by the way, will be located on Abbey Road.